 Camp Paint Rock

-The plan we developed harnesses the dramatic elements of the West—its geology, its ruggedness, its compelling landforms—and creates architecture that in itself is a type of western landscape: a canyon rim, a rocky ledge, a steep hill to scale.
-Some steel-framed cabins perch on the canyon’s steep walls, creating lookouts and stunning views.
+Each building stands independently but connects through a series of pathways and bridges; steel-framed cabins perch on the canyon’s steep walls, creating lookouts and stunning views.
 In other cabins, sliding doors open to the sky; ladders and roof decks entice campers to climb and explore.
-Openings in the roofs, such as the main dining hall, evoke the fissures and crevices of the region’s rock faces and allow in abundant northern light.
+Openings in the roofs, such as in the main dining hall, evoke the fissures and crevices of the region’s rock faces and allow in abundant northern light.
 Seen from above, the individual buildings, which connect via bridges and informal pathways, make a light impression on the land—almost like a grouping of tents—and yet together form a substantive community.